LorenzoCorbella74/my-engine-2d/README.md

 }
 ```

-## Keyboard and Mouse Input Manager
+## Keyboard Input Manager

 Just track the user input with:

 - `iskeyDown(key)` to check CONTINUOSLY if a key has been pressed
 - `iskeyDownOnce(key)` to check if a key has been pressed in the current frame (and was not pressed on the previous)

+## Mouse Input Manager

+Just track the user input with:

+- `isMouseButton1Down()` to check CONTINUOSLY if mouse button One has been pressed
+- `isMouseButton1Pressed()` to check if mouse button One   has been pressed in the current frame (and was not pressed on the previous)

 ## Camera Manager